zhushui-phy/physics-notes/README.md

-# physics-notes
+# Physics Notes

-Personal notes on Physics,Optics,...
-Containing derivations &amp; homework...
+Personal notes on:

+- Spectroscopy
+- Quantum mechanics
+- Nonlinear optics
+- More subjects along my learning path

+Most notes are written in LaTeX.
+These notes mainly contain derivations and homework solutions.